dps/lasercut/tictactoe/readme.md

 python board.py
 ```

-This produces 3 files, which are also checked in to this repo:
+This produces 3 files, which are also checked in to this repo in the `prebuilt` directory:

  - *board_base.svg* - cut this out of dark wood, e.g. Cherry Plywood
  - *board_layer1.svg* - cut this out of same material as base